 Air China aims to become a global Chinese airline brand dedicated to excellent operations, service levels and quality across the entire organization.
 A feasible business challenge for the Air China boardroom and management team that requires immense attention to leadership and execution of the growth strategy across the entire global organization.

 As the only official flag-carrying airline in the country and the only airline granted preferential treatment by the Chinese government in international operations, Air China is currently positioned as one of the most recognizable global Chinese brands.
-With nearly 49 million passengers and 310 active aircrafts (August 2014), Air China had 900 daily departures and served over 149 airports in 29 different countries in 2013 alone.
+With nearly 110 million passengers and 425 active aircrafts, Air China served over 189 airports in 42 different countries in 2018 alone.

-In addition to their passenger services, Air China also runs a cargo operation under the name Air China Cargo, which was consolidated with the cargo services of Air China and Cathay Pacific in 2011.
-Air China Cargo has a current fleet size of 13 aircrafts (August 2014), but has 9 aircrafts on order.
-Air China Cargo aspires to double their fleet size over the coming years.
+IIn addition to their passenger services, Air China also runs a cargo operation under the name Air China Cargo, which was consolidated with the cargo services of Air China and Cathay Pacific in 2011.
+Air China Cargo has a current fleet size of 15 aircrafts (March 2016).

 The flight operations of Air China and Air China Cargo are based out of Beijing Capital International Airport.